tio-browse/tio-browse/README.md

 ```

 ## Python Console Example

-Here is an example of how to used the integrated python console (assummed that you opened a file in tio-browse and used "Send to Console" buttom to send array to python):
+Here is an example of how to used the integrated python console (assumed that
+you opened a file in tio-browse and used "Send to console" button to send array
+to python):

 ```python
 # Use help() to see helper functions
 >>>help()